petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-elements/creating-elements.md

 ---
 # Creating Elements

 There are a lot of [system Elements that ship with Search Blueprints](../search-blueprints-elements-reference.md).
-If none of the system Elements can meet your need, there are a variety of ways to create your own Search Blueprints Elements:
+If none of the system Elements meets your needs, there are many ways to create your own Search Blueprints Elements:

 * [Use the Custom JSON Element](#using-the-custom-json-elements) to create Elements from the Search Blueprints [Query Builder](../creating-and-managing-search-blueprints.md#using-the-query-builder).
 * [Use the Add Element source editor](#using-the-add-element-source-editor) to write Elements using a more robust Element editor, including handy preview functionality and a listing of the predefined template variables in the system.